 To gauge 'performance', you need something to measure.
-As we've found before, there are two often-used measures for social mobility in the education system, based on assessing schools' admissions of pupils from deprived backgrounds and how those pupils perform in exams.
+There are two measures often used for social mobility in the education system.

 Grammar schools and admissions

-However, the IFS accounted for this factor, finding that even among pupils with similar prior attainment, the likelihood of a child enrolling was less for a grammar school.
-In addition, grammar school enrollment was less likely if a pupil's primary school had more pupils from deprived backgrounds, and if their primary school had more high achievers at Key Stage 2 English and Maths.
+In addition, grammar school enrolment was less likely if a pupil's primary school had more pupils from deprived backgrounds, and if their primary school had more high achievers at Key Stage 2 English and Maths.